Jamolo5/CITS5503Project2016/README.md

 ## How to use:

-On the entry screen there are 2 options, &quot;Enrol New User&quot; and &quot;Verify Enrolled User&quot;.
+On the entry screen there are 3 options, &quot;Enrol New User&quot; and &quot;Verify User For Vote&quot;, and &quot;See Votes&quot;.

-## Both are fairly self explanatory;
+### Both are fairly self explanatory;

 - &quot;Enrol New User&quot; creates a new user profile and attempts to enrol their voice.
 - &quot;Verify Enrolled User&quot; takes a name and checks it against the database, then allows the user to attempt to verify their voice before then allowing them to vote if they successfully verify.
+- &quot;See Votes&quot; allows a user to view the stored votes, with a single comment in the code can be disabled if such functionality is not desired.

 ## NOTES: